typer-hx/Vault_AES_source/README.md

 # Vault_AES_source

-Vault_AES_source is a student-friendly file locker combining a simple GUI with AES-256-GCM encryption for quick, secure file and folder protection.
+Vault_AES_source is a personal use and student-friendly file locker combining a simple GUI with AES-256-GCM encryption for quick, secure file and folder protection.

 ## Features